efnushtaev/next-js-pet/README.md

 ## Getting Started
-Write in a terminal next commands
+For starting an app write in a terminal next commands:
 ```
 docker build -t <image_name> .
 ```